foundriesio/docs/source/glossary/index.rst

      You can view the summary with ``fioctl targets list``, or view in full with ``fioctl targets list --raw``

    ``MACHINE``
-     The machine name, as configured in the Yocto Project meta-layer.
+     The machine name, as configured in the :term:`Yocto Project` meta-layer.
      Officially supported in FoundriesFactory if listed in :ref:`ref-linux-supported`.

    CA